Yoswell/Hackernotes/public/machines/Usage.md

 ####
 ####
 ## Lateral Movement
-### SSH Service:
-Investigating within the machine, we can read the **id_rsa** file [*ssh authentication via a file*], so the first thing is to ensure persistence as soon as possible.
-It's very tedious to go through the previous process with burpsuite. `cat ~/.ssh/id_rsa`.
-####
+#### SSH:
-Searching for *SUID* permissions, we don't find anything, not even for **capabilities**, but there is an interesting file in the `/home` of the `dash` user, our current user.
+Searching for *SUID* permissions, we don't find anything, not even for **capabilities**, but there is an interesting file in the `/home` directory of us user.
 The **.monitrc** file is not common, which indicates a possible exploit vector.
 If we read the file, we see a username and password.
 ####
 ```bash
 #Enable Web Access